 - taking too many antibiotics or pain medications

 Your symptoms will vary depending on the type of acute nephritis you have.
 The most common symptoms of all three types of acute nephritis are:

 - pain or a burning sensation while urinating

 - pain in the kidney area or abdomen

-- swelling of the body, commonly in the face,
+- swelling of the body, commonly in the face, legs, and feet

 - high blood pressure